Why do Japanese Have Difficulty Speaking English

 B. The Effect of Societal Pressure on Language Learning

-Societal pressure to conform and succeed can also play a role in the psychological barriers faced by Japanese learners of English.
+Societal pressure to conform and succeed can also contribute to the psychological barriers faced by Japanese English learners.

 The expectation to perform well academically, particularly on standardized tests and university entrance exams, can create a high-stress environment for students.
 This pressure may lead them to focus more on achieving high scores in written exams rather than on developing practical speaking skills.